BergLab/CompNeuroCourse/intro.md

 You have two options for doing the exercises:
   * the simplest one is to use Google Colab which lets you do the exercises online so you don't need to do any set-up on your computer.
 To open a chapter in Colab simply click on rocket symbol 🚀 on the top of the page and click on Colab.
 Watch [Introduction to Colab](https://www.youtube.com/watch?v=inN8seMm7UI) for a quick video intro.
 If you have take the preparatory [python introduction course](https://www.kaggle.com/learn/python), you'll see that Colab is very similar to the Kaggle notebooks.

   * The second option is to install an editor (the app where you type code) and python in your computer.
 This option has the advantage of letting you work more easily with your own data and having some nice extra features.
-If you pick this option, we recommend you get editor Spyder.
+If you pick this option, we recommend you get either [VSCode](https://code.visualstudio.com/download) or Spyder.
 A simple way of installing both Spyder editor and Python is to [install Anaconda](https://www.anaconda.com/products/distribution).
 Then you can simply download the notebooks folder in this repository and open them in your computer.

 If you're already comfortable using other editor, you're more than welcome to keep it using.